+Senior Executive

+Director, Office

+of the

+Commissioners

+Responsible for approving the decisions or actions resulting from the investigation of complaints.

+Leader Group

-Deputy Commissioner, Corporate and Communications Responsible for approving the decisions or actions resulting from the investigation of complaints.
-Leader Group A manager or director receiving a complaint by phone or written correspondence, or receiving an escalated complaint from the Complaints Coordinator, must decide if the complaint can be investigated within their team.
+A manager or director receiving a complaint by phone or written correspondence, or receiving an escalated complaint from the Complaints Coordinator, must decide if the complaint can be investigated within their team.
 If so, they can undertake the investigation or allocate the responsibility for investigation to a staff member within their team.

+Director, Corporate Services

-Senior Advisor, Acts as Complaints Coordinator, overseeing the administration of the CMS.
-Legal and Ethics Point of contact for Complaint Officers with questions on how they should handle a complaint.
+Acts as Complaints Coordinator, overseeing the administration of the CMS.

+Point of contact for Complaint Officers with questions on how they should handle a complaint.

 Maintain register of complaints.

 Provide quarterly reports on complaints management (if there are active complaints).

 Conduct an annual review of complaints management and provide a report on issues and potential improvements.

 Prepare information for publication on the QFCC website as required by the PSA.

+Senior Advisor, Procurement

-Senior Advisor, Handle all complaints related to procurement.
-Procurement Maintain records of complaints and refers these to the Complaints Coordinator for inclusion in the register.
-Human Resources team members Provide support to Complaint Officers, or an officer who is the subject of a complaint, to maintain their health and wellbeing.
+Handle all complaints related to procurement.

+Maintain records of complaints and refers these to the Complaints Coordinator for inclusion in the register.

+Human Resources team members

+Provide support to Complaint Officers, or an officer who is the subject of a complaint, to maintain their health and wellbeing.
 This may include assistance with leave, or in accessing the Employee Assistance Program.